Immigration reduction in the United States: Legislative initiatives

 Others focus on lobbying to lower future illegal immigration levels through congressional action, and to fight amnesties for existing illegal immigrants.

 Many immigration restrictionists question the 1898 Supreme Court ruling U.S. v.
 Wong Kim Ark, which held that individuals born on U.S. soil to non-citizen parents are U.S. citizens and guaranteed all the rights thereof.
 They feel that citizenship should be denied to the children of immigrants without valid immigration status.
 Thus they have sought to end birthright citizenship, through a constitutional amendment or a congressional act.

 Denial of public benefits to undocumented individuals is believed to remove the incentives and rewards for illegal immigrants.
 The 1994 California Proposition 187 and the 2004 Arizona Proposition 200 Protect Arizona Now were written to require proof of legal status in order to receive non-mandated benefits.

+On January 29, 2025, a majority of legislators in the Tennessee Senate voted to adopt SB6002, a bill which "creates criminal penalties for officials who adopt sanctuary policies and subsequently requires their removal from office upon conviction".
+The act charges a Class E felony, resulting in a potential prison sentence of between one and six years, upon "each official who, in their capacity as a member of the governing body of a local government, votes in the affirmative to adopt a sanctuary policy".

 Differences within immigration reductionism

 Many who support reduced immigration numbers oppose association with the more extreme groups.
 The Federation for American Immigration Reform has spoken out in 2004 against the views of another reductionist leader, Virginia Abernethy, calling her views "repulsive separatist views," and called on her to resign from the advisory board of Protect Arizona Now in Arizona.
 PEB and CCN are also critical of FAIR for FAIR's support of a national ID card, which PEB and CCN oppose.
 The Protect Arizona Now movement split, with two rival state-level organizations, one supported by FAIR, the other supported by PEB and CCN, working to support the passage of the ballot initiative.